hipe-0/Midi-Arpeggiator/README.md

 ![full assembly](Media/fullAssemblySmall.jpg)

 Full schematic of the main panel: May look complex at first :-) but it's fool proof.
 My 10 years old daughter can play it!
+In theory you should use the big buttons more often than the small ones.

 ![full assembly](Media/MainPanel.png)